Your support saved us when we needed it most in 2025. Keep it coming. You can help Alabama Humanities thrive in 2026, and beyond.

 Let your Congressional member know you value what the humanities bring to our state — and specifically to your community.
 Have you attended an AHA-funded event?
 Partnered with us on a project?
 Seen the impact of our mission in your hometown?
 Those are the stories to share.

-You can also write op-ed letters for your local newspapers to rally support among your neighbors.
+You can also write op-ed letters for your local newspapers to share about AHA’s work among your neighbors.

 AHA has always worked tirelessly to leverage our federal funding into local giving that allows us to bring the humanities to more Alabamians.
 Thanks to the support of philanthropic organizations, the state of Alabama, and individual donors like you, we have programs that are funded independently of our federal partnership with the NEH.
 Programs such as Alabama History Day, which we celebrated this spring with students and teachers from across the state!